framilano/CallofDutyAltLauncher/README.md

 # CallofDutyAltLauncher
 #### *Call of Duty Alternative Launcher*

-A [Call of Duty](https://plutonium.pw/) launcher that allows you to play while being offline on unofficial launchers like Plutonium and IW4x, mainly developed with Steam Deck in mind and powered by [Avalonia](https://avaloniaui.net/).
+A [Call of Duty](https://plutonium.pw/) launcher that allows you to play while being offline (and online too) on unofficial launchers like Plutonium and IW4x, mainly developed with Steam Deck in mind and powered by [Avalonia](https://avaloniaui.net/).
 It has controller, touchscreen, mouse/kb support and works on both Linux (through Wine/Proton) and Windows.

-The main objective is giving a shortcut to play offline Call of Duty Plutonium-supported titles, I later added IW4x support too.
+The main objective is giving a shortcut to play offline Call of Duty old title on Steam Deck, with an easier to use HUD.

-**Oh btw, I'm not affiliated with the Plutonium/IW4x team in any capacity, show some gratitude to the devs!**
+**Oh btw, I'm not affiliated with the Plutonium/IW4x/AlterWare team in any capacity, show some gratitude to the devs!**

 <img width="2551" height="1438" alt="immagine" src="https://github.com/user-attachments/assets/a290efd9-6580-48c8-921d-5146cdb94bff" />